yungyuc/nsdhw_20au/proposal/shengwen-tw/README.rst

 Usually the problem set up will like:

-We want robots to do something, but there are multiple choices, so we construct a quadratic cost function to analogize the energy and choose the least energy costed strategy.
+We want robots to do something, but there are multiple choices, so we construct a quadratic cost function to analogize the energy cost and choose the least one strategy.

 System architecture
 ###################